SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Evaluation of Semantic Scene Completion

 To compute which voxels belong to the occluded space, we check for every pose of the car which voxels are visible to the sensor by tracing a ray.
 Some of the voxels, \eg those inside objects or behind walls are never visible, so we ignore them during training and evaluation.

-Overall, we extracted $19\,130$ pairs of input and target voxel grid for training, $815$ for validation and $3\,992$ for testing.
-To speed up the training process, we subsampled training data by taking every 5th scan.
-For the test set, we only provide the unlabeled input and withhold the target voxel grids. \reffig{fig:ssc_qual_results} shows an example of a input and target pair.
+Overall, we extracted $19\,130$ pairs of input and target voxel grids for training, $815$ for validation and $3\,992$ for testing.
+For the test set, we only provide the unlabeled input voxel grid and withhold the target voxel grids. \reffig{fig:ssc_qual_results} shows an example of an input and target pair.

 \paragraph{Task and Metrics.} In semantic scene completion, we are interested in predicting the complete scene inside a certain volume from a single initial scan.
 More specifically, we use as input a voxel grid, where each voxel is marked as empty or occupied, depending on whether or not it contains a laser measurement.
 For semantic scene completion, one needs to predict whether a voxel is occupied and its semantic label in the completed scene.